msjimc/AgileStructure/guide/deletion.md

 Figure 2 The coordinates for CNTNAP2 in human genome (hg19)

-Pressing the ```Accept``` button will then close the window and the gene's coordinates will appear in the upper panel's dropdown list and text areas, while pressing the ```Get reads``` will display reads mapping to CNTNAP2.
+Pressing the ```Accept``` button will then close the window and the gene's coordinates will appear in the upper panel's dropdown list and text areas, while pressing the ```Get reads``` will display reads mapping to the CNTNAP2 locus.
 Since a RefSeq annotation file was entered, the exons of any gene in the region will be displayed (Figure 3).

 ![Figure 3](images/examples/figure3del.jpg)